2011 World Series: Aftermath

-The Rangers would return to the World Series again in 2023, where they would finally win it all as they defeated the Arizona Diamondbacks 4 games to 1 to clinch their first title in franchise history.
+The Rangers returned to the World Series again in 2023, where they finally won it all as they defeated the Arizona Diamondbacks 4 games to 1 to clinch their first title in franchise history.
 Pitching coach Mike Maddux was on the coaching staff for all of Texas' World Series appearances, having served under Washington for the first two before he was rehired under Bruce Bochy during the third.
+When the Rangers won Game 5 to win the championship, Rangers radio play-by-play announcer Eric Nadel made a reference to the series by saying "May the ghosts of 2011 be forever erased!" all while claiming that Ranger fans were "not dreaming".